aspentek/aspentek/projecttemplate/main/resources/README.md

-resources and configuration of the main program
+main program configuration and resources
 ======